CompAndSave/hugo-decap-cas/content/posts/printer-ink-scam-outsmart-deceptive-practices-and-save-money.md

 [![OEM vs. CompAndSave Prices](/blog/images/screenshot-2024-07-02-at-4.42.09 pm.png "OEM vs. CompAndSave Prices")](/blog/images/screenshot-2024-07-02-at-4.42.09 pm.png)

-*\* Please note that prices mentioned are subject to change without notice.*
+***Note:** Prices mentioned are subject to change without notice.*

 The choice between OEM and CompAndSave ink ultimately depends on your priorities.
 If you're environmentally conscious, budget-minded, and unwilling to compromise on quality, CompAndSave offers a more cost-effective alternative.
 When making this decision, it's crucial to consider your requirements and budget.

-## So, Are Ink Cartridges A Scam?
+## Parting Words

+So, is printer cartridge scam?
 Based on what we have uncovered above, the printer ink industry can be seen as a scam because of its high prices and tricky practices by manufacturers.

-**Some of the sneaky tactics we have discussed, highlighting why printer ink is a scam, include the following:**
+**Some of the sneaky tactics involved in printer ink scams include:**

 * Printers are cheap upfront, but profits come from overpriced ink.
 * Printer maintenance uses a lot of ink, giving you less than the advertised page yield.